vasvir/adaptive-thresholding/README.md

 Normally this is done via phones where applications like CamScanner perform adaptive thresholding.
 Adaptive thresholding is a must if you need to save some ink in order to print another day.
-Adaptive thresholding is not only environmentally friendy but helps your strained eyes by increasing the contrast of the generated image and lowers your bandwidth cap by producing images with much smaller size.
+Adaptive thresholding is not only environmentally friendly but helps your strained eyes by increasing the contrast of the generated image and lowers your bandwidth cap by producing images with much smaller size.